MindscapeHQ/raygun4flutter/README.md

 Flutter supports code obfuscation with the `--obfuscate` parameter, this option generates symbol files that can be used to decode the obfuscated stack traces, as described in the section [Obfuscate Dart code](https://docs.flutter.dev/deployment/obfuscate) from the Flutter SDK.

+Note that Flutter Web uses sourcemaps instead, which is described in the next section.

-To decode obfuscated Flutter stacktraces with Raygun, you will have to copy the stacktrace into a file.
+To decode obfuscated Flutter stacktraces with Raygun, you will have to copy the stacktrace into a file and run the `flutter symbolize` command manually.
+In the future, Raygun aims to support this functionality directly in the website.

 For example, a file named `stack.txt`.
 It will look similar to this: